aaronc/freactive/README.md

 **Interupting in progress easings:** if `start-easing!` is called on an easer that is already in an easing transition that hasn't completed, it is equivalent to cancelling the current easing and sending the easer in a different direction starting from the current value.
 If there was on `on-complete` callback to the easing that was in progress it won't be called and is effectively "cancelled".
 (This behavior can be observed in the [performance example](#performance) if you click `+` or `-` while a transition is happening.)

+## Items View

+An experimental `items-view` has been created, but has not been documented yet.
+The API is also subject to change.

+The idea of the `items-view` is to provide a generic container for large collections of objects that send notifications about exactly which items changed so that diffing is not neeeded.

 ## Debugging Reactive Expressions

 Reactive expressions can be hard to debug - sometimes we notice that something should be getting invalidated that isn't or it seems like something is getting updated too often.